ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 [Here's a guide to learn the command line.](https://www.codecademy.com/learn/learn-the-command-line)

 <p class="info">
 The windows command line is lacking a lot of features Mac OS X and Linux have.
-There are ways to get around this and my <a href="">Twitter clone course</a> addresses this.
+There are ways to get around this and my <a href="/twitter-clone">Twitter clone course</a> addresses this.
 If you are on Windows, I highly recommend taking the Twitter clone course.
 </p>

 #### My course teaches you all of this